aliaaz99/GraSSRep/README.md

 ### Python libraries

-Make sure you have the following dependencies installed:

-- Python packages listed in `requirements.txt` file.
+Make sure you have the python packages listed in `requirements.txt` installed.
 You can install them using the following command:

 ```sh
 $ pip install -r requirements.txt